 Introducing ACT Community!
 A brand new annual theatre program which provides training and performance opportunities for multi-ethnic artists.
 It operates to enhance the cultural and artistic awareness of the community by providing productions that illuminate diversity and a broad range of cultural experiences.
 ACT Community strives to educate, enlighten, and entertain a diverse, multi-cultural audience by using local talent with the emphasis on providing exposure to under-served communities.
-The first ACT Community production will be Dreamgirls, featuring a mainly black cast.
-Stay tuned for audition dates in November 2017, and show dates in Spring 2018!
+The first ACT Community production will be Dreamgirls, featuring a mainly African-Canadian cast.

 This is the WINDSOR PREMIER of Dreamgirls!